cse110-fa21-group32/cse110-fa21-group32/specs/adrs/120421-GCP vs AWS.md

-# {Decision on whether to include nutrition facts in recipe}
+# {Decision on which cloud service to use for our server}

 * Status: {accepted}
 * Deciders: {all team members} <!-- optional -->